hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - Dynamic Analysis
     - submit <span style="color: #bb6600;">(the whole) files</span> to Cisco Threat Grid (formerly AMP Threat Grid)
     - run the file in a <span style="color: #bb6600;">sandbox</span> environment
-    - analyze the file’s behavior to determine whether the file is malicious
+    - analyze the file's behavior to determine whether the file is malicious
     - return a threat score that indicates the likelihood that a file contains malware
   - Local malware analysis
     - a managed device locally inspecting executables, PDFs, office documents, and other types of files for the most common types of malware